I need help with my energy bills, what should I do?

 Yes.
 When an appointment is cancelled without one working day’s notice, subject to some exceptions, then a fixed payment will be made to the customer.
 See: Electricity SI698:2010 Regulation 19 Gas 1135:2005 Regulation 6 (as amended).

 What metering is appropriate for a small generator - less than 3kW size, e.g. Photo-voltaic panels or small wind turbine?
 How do I get the metering installed?

 I have microgeneration (solar, wind of CHP) fitted - should my meter run backwards?

 I think my meter is inaccurate?

 If you have concerns about your meter accuracy then speak to your energy supplier.
 Most concerns about meter accuracy, after investigation, are not actually problems with the meter.
 After discussion with the supplier a formal determination can be arranged.
 Typically, if the meter is found to be accurate the customer will be charged for the investigation.
-The government's National Measurement Office publishes further information and statistics which demonstrate that over 90% of meters submitted for test are accurate.
+The government’s Office for Product Safety and Standards NMO Technical Services publishes further information and statistics which demonstrate that over 90% of meters submitted for test are accurate.